chry-santhemum/caller/README.md

 # Caller

-This simple module provides a uniform interface for making API calls to Openrouter, OpenAI and Anthropic, while automatically handling the following:
+This simple module provides a uniform interface for making API calls to Openrouter, while automatically handling the following (with easy configuration):

 - Limiting max parallel requests
 - Sensible retries
-- Rate limiting
 - Response caching

 See `demo.py` for basic usage.

 ## Acknowledgements

-This module was based on some code initially shared with me by Adam Karvonen, who in turn got it from James Chua.
+This module was heavily modified from some code initially shared with me by Adam Karvonen, who in turn got it from James Chua.

 ## To do

-Tool use and image arguments are not working yet.
+- Add back OpenAI and Anthropic native support
+- Add configuration for setting max disk cache size
+- Add image support
+- Add streaming response support